 In reflow soldering, a small electrical component attaches thousands of pads to the contact pads of a circuit board.
-As part of this process, solder paste is used which is a mixture of powdered solder and flux that is used to create permanent solder joints.
+Solder paste is used as part of this process, and a mixture of powdered solder and flux creates permanent solder joints.

 You can also use reflow ovens to solder through-hole components simply by filling the through-hole holes with solder paste and inserting the component leads through the paste.
-Wave soldering, on the other hand, is generally preferred for attaching multi-leaded through-hole components to circuit boards that are designed for surface-mount components.
+On the other hand, wave soldering is generally preferred for attaching multi-leaded through-hole components to circuit boards designed for surface-mount components.

 Step by Step Reflow Soldering Process

-Assembly of electronic components on printed circuit boards (PCBs) is known as an electronics assembly.
+The Assembly of electronic components on printed circuit boards (PCBs) is an electronics assembly.
 Surface mount technology (SMT) is the electronics assembly process where electrical throughout the PCB, individual pad connections are used to connect component leads.

 Here’s main the basic SMT process consists of the following steps:

-Step 1 (Solder Paste Printing) — With a screen printer, solder paste is applied to the PCB.
+Step 1 (Solder Paste Printing) — Solder paste is applied to the PCB with a screen-printer.
 In addition to stencils with individual holes over individual pads, boards are designed with solder holes for the application of solder.

 Step 2 (Component Placement) — Electronic components are positioned on a PCB with placement equipment (pick-and-place machines, chip shooters, etc.).
 Typically, solder-pasted pad leads are placed directly in contact with component leads.